AdsPower vs GoLogin vs Dolphin Anty: Which Antidetect Browser Is Best?

 Key takeaway

 AdsPower, GoLogin, and Dolphin Anty all solve the same core problem: isolating browser identities for multi-account work.
-AdsPower tends to be the most operationally robust, GoLogin is the most approachable for smaller teams, and Dolphin Anty remains attractive for performance-driven affiliate operators.
+AdsPower tends to be the most operationally reliable, GoLogin is the most approachable for smaller teams, and Dolphin Anty remains attractive for performance-driven affiliate operators.
 But all three are still browser-first tools, so once your operation becomes strongly mobile-native, you usually need a different layer beyond antidetect browsers.

 What each tool is